 Tiny Houses: On The Rise

-On July 23 of this year, The Huffington Post released an article titled “How Amazing Tiny Houses Could Inspire You to Reduce Your Energy Footprint.”
-The article, by Claudia Canavan, was subtitled “A lesson in how we can all live with less.”
+On July 23, 2018, The Huffington Post released an article titled “How Amazing Tiny Houses Could Inspire You to Reduce Your Energy Footprint.”
+The article, by Claudia Canavan, was subtitled "A lesson in how we can all live with less."
 This has been just one of many articles on “tiny houses” which have been recently released.
 Tiny houses are climbing in popularity.
 So, what are tiny houses, and how do you integrate lighting and cooling fixtures into such limited space?

 What Are Tiny Houses?